-File the Application for Podiatric Physician In-Training Application if you are a Podiatric Physician participating in an:
+Apply for a Podiatric Physician In-Training license if you are a Podiatric Physician participating in an:

 - in-state Delaware residency program, or

 - out-of-state residency program that has a rotation of 45 days or longer in Delaware.

 As a Podiatrist In-Training licensee, you are limited to the practice of medicine in the hospital where you are employed except for any outside medical duties that may be assigned as part of your residency program.
 You must perform outside duties under the supervision of a fully licensed podiatric physician.

 - Enclose the non-refundable processing fee by check or money order made payable to “State of Delaware.”